Hasintha01/typescript-app/README.md

 - **Docker**: Multi-stage builds for optimized production images
 - **Docker Compose**: Easy container orchestration for development and production
 - **Nginx**: Production-ready web server for serving static files

+### Monitoring

+- **API Uptime Check**: Scheduled GitHub Action that pings the OpenWeather API every 15 minutes and fails on non-2xx responses.
+Configure `VITE_WEATHER_API_KEY` as a repository secret for it to work.

 ## Prerequisites